jerrygeorge360/nook/README.md

 # Nook

 **Nook** is a command-line interface (CLI) application that allows you to manage key-value pairs.
 It provides functionality to add, delete, and retrieve key-value pairs using simple commands.
 This project uses the Click library for the CLI interface and pickle for data persistence.
-It can also be used programmatically as a libray.
+It can also be used programmatically.

 ## Features